Argent77/A7-MagicStore/README.md

 ### Alternate portrait for Ghostly Merchant *(requires main component)*

 This optional component installs an alternate portrait version of the Ghostly Merchant without ghostly features.

+### Restrict available services in summoned stores *(requires main component, EE games only)*

+Some of the available services can be easily abused, such as resting or healing in the middle of combat.

+This optional component allows you to restrict the services offered by the summoned stores.